-Pain is a perception that can be affected by several categories of variables.
+Pain is a perception that is affected by many factors.
 Our western medical culture has focused on the idea that there is always a direct physical source or “pain generator” that can be identified and fixed.

 You are Not a Machine